 - All-Encompassing Customer Support: MSSPs generally provide real-time cyber security reporting 24 hours a day, 7 days a week, 365 days a year.
 This is critical for companies because the timing of a cyber attack is almost impossible to predict.
 You can set a service level agreement (SLA) for your exact needs and have the legal backing to have it guaranteed, giving you peace of mind regarding network protection.

-While these three advantages can be enough to push companies of all sizes to outsource their security, there are still disadvantages to keep in mind.
+While these advantages can be enough to push companies of all sizes to outsource their security, there are still disadvantages to keep in mind.

 MSSP Disadvantages Boil Down to Increased Risk